GuidesError FixesWindows Update Error 0xc1900223

 Use Media Creation Tool

 You can install the latest Windows updates using Microsoft’s Media Creation Tool.
-It is an easy-to-use program using which you can install the latest version of an OS through a USB flash drive while all your data, apps, or files remain safe.
+It is an easy-to-use program that we used to install the latest version of the OS through a USB flash drive while all our data, apps, and files remained safe.

 Download Windows 10 latest update with the Windows Media Creation Tool; here’s how: